limacat76/darkplaces-rs/README.md

 ### What is this?

-The idea behind this project is to shrink LordHavoc's Darkplaces codebase[1] (forked from the Xonotic Gitlab[2]) in order to be able to convert it, function by function, into Rust[3].
+The idea behind this project is to shrink and refactor LordHavoc's Darkplaces codebase[1] (forked from the Xonotic's Gitlab[2]) in order to be able to convert it into Rust[3].

 The first phase is about removing all the build files from non windows /  non linux / non SDL, because I want to be able to work on a minimal